Ghost goal: Qatar vs India in 2026 FIFA World Cup qualifier

 In the second round of 2026 FIFA World Cup qualification for Asian teams, Qatar took on India in the Jassim bin Hamad Stadium, in the final game of Group A in June 2024.
-India needed a win to qualify for the third round of World Cup qualification for the first time in the nation's history.
+India required a win to qualify for the third round of World Cup qualification for the first time in the nation's history.
 India were leading 1–0 until the 73rd minute, when a header was saved by Gurpreet Singh Sandhu, the ball hit a Qatari attacker, and rolled out of play for what should have been a goal kick.
 However, the ball was pulled back into play and Yousef Aymen put the ball in the net.
 The referee awarded the goal, and due to the absence of VAR, it could not be overturned either.
 Footage gathered from various angles from several cameras in the stadium saw the ball clearly cross the line for a goal kick.
 This made the game 1–1, and Qatar went on to score again in the 85th minute to win the match 2–1.
 This eliminated India from World Cup qualifying, as they needed a win to qualify for the next round.